Bruce: Why? He's as much a ninja as Kyodai was.

 Ninja (also known as shinobi) follow the code of Ninjutsu; a set of tenets and rules that emphasized survival and results.
 Popular belief state that the ninja sprang from peasant classes, utilizing weapons and techniques born from Mundane Utility with quick and decisive means of incapacitating threats.
 They were assassins, their targets often high-profile members of society that either posed a threat to the clan, to the people or were unfortunate enough to have a bounty put on their heads, often by samurai.

 While historically ninja and samurai have a long and complicated relationship with one another, fiction likes to paint Ninja and Samurai as mortal enemies, one which represented the ruling class and the other which undermined it.
 The fact that many historical mountain/forest communities in the Sengoku period functioned as ninja clans or armed neighborhoods, resisting against (if not partnering with) the dominion of conquering samurai (the most notorious being, understandably, Oda Nobunaga during the Tensho Iga War) help reinforce this view.
-Both are warriors born from the same region (though definitions vary between provinces), so a lot of pop culture outside of Japan (and even sometimes within it) tend to confuse the two in a variety of ways.
+Both are warriors born from the same region (though definitions vary between provinces), so a lot of pop culture outside of Japan (and even sometimes within it) tends to confuse the two in a variety of ways.
 This is often done because combining the two looks cool.
 More justified examples have In-Universe reasons, born of desperate situations or one defecting to the other.

 The Cyberpunk genre often conflated samurai and shinobi in their portrayal of (Japanese) Corporate Samurai: on the one hand, they are portrayed as stealthy, unstoppable assassins, while on the other hand, they are typically employed by a Mega-Corp and bred for Undying Loyalty to whatever clan owns it (or lack of one in the case of Street Samurai).